 - If approved, a copy of the permit will be emailed to the student group officer’s address listed on the permit application.
 A copy of the permit must be posted at the sale and/or fundraiser.

-- The student group must save all receipts for expenses incurred as a result of the sale and/or fundraiser and a deposit slip of the amount received from the sale and/or fundraiser.
-Student Activities reserves the right to request a financial report from any group should they deem it necessary.
+- Save all receipts for expenses incurred as a result of the sale and/or fundraiser and a deposit slip of the amount received from the sale and/or fundraiser.
+SUA reserves the right to request a financial report from any group should they deem it necessary.
 Should you be requested to submit a financial report, all receipts must be attached.
-Failure to respond to a request for a financial report will result in loss of all sale and/or fundraising privileges for the remainder of the academic year and could result in the loss of student group status.
+Failure to respond to a request for a financial report will result in loss of sale and/or fundraising privileges for the remainder of the academic year and could result in the loss of student group status.

 Gambling, Raffles and Drawings